Collect Customer Feedback on Your Website With These 7 Tips

 What to Do With the Feedback You Collect

 With so many ways of collecting customer feedback, you’ve got a lot of options for what to do next.
-You can:
+Here are some of the most important ways to use customer feedback:

-• Use feedback to help with product development.
-If several of your customers all ask for the same feature, then it’s going to be a priority.
+• Use product feedback and feature requests to help with product development.
+If a significant number of your customers ask for the same feature, it should probably be a priority for your product team.

 • Use positive feedback as social proof on your website.
 That’ll encourage other visitors to become customers.
 If you’re really ready to increase your social proof, check out TrustPulse—you could see an instant lift in conversions of up to 15%!

-Now that you know the best ways to collect customer feedback, consider improving your content to get better content marketing ROI… and better feedback!
+And that’s it!
+Now that you know the best ways to collect customer feedback on your website, you’re ready to get started.

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 We only recommend products that we believe will add value to our readers.